 If your nonprofit organization requests donations from residents of any one of the 40 states that require nonprofits to register in order to solicit contributions, you need to know about nonprofit fundraising registration.
 In the past, nonprofits may have been able to get by while letting these requirements slide, but the IRS and state governments are cracking down.
-And chances are your nonprofit will be affected by these registration rules, since they're on the books in every state except Delaware, Idaho, Indiana, Iowa, Montana, Nebraska, South Dakota, Texas, Vermont, and Wyoming.
+And chances are your nonprofit will be affected by these registration rules, since they're on the books in every state except Arizona (repealed registration laws in 2013), Delaware, Idaho, Indiana, Iowa, Montana, Nebraska, South Dakota, Texas, Vermont, and Wyoming.

 Subject to some important exceptions that you should know about, all states other than the 11 identified above require nonprofits that solicit contributions from state residents to register with a state agency.
 Solicitations can include any type of requests for donations by mail, phone, advertisement, email, or Internet, regardless of whether your nonprofit actually receives any donations.
 Read on to learn more about state registration requirements for nonprofits.
 (For tips on fundraising, check out Nolo's article Nonprofit Fundraising Methods: An Overview.)

 Why Register Your Nonprofit?